 Shatto Milk Company - See modern-day geniuses at work as they create unique flavors of milk, including cotton candy.
-Located in Osborn.
+Tour the farm and the bottling facility, located near Osborn.

-Missouri Quilt Museum – browse exhibits of antiques, toys and quilts, and add some of your own thread to the still-growing world's largest spool of thread.
+Missouri Quilt Museum – Browse antiques, toys and quilts, and add some of your own thread to the still-growing world's largest spool of thread.
 It's 22 feet tall!

 Jamesport - The largest Old Order Amish settlement west of the Mississippi River is home to incredible craftsmen and bakers and their shops.

 Grand River Historical Society Museum - See the Rohwedder bread slicer that helps the city of Chillicothe claim its status as "the home of sliced bread."
 While you're in town, be sure to stop by the Home of Sliced Bread Innovation Center and check out their escape rooms.
 One has a Highway 36 theme.

 Pershing Boyhood Home State Historic Site - Gen. John J. Pershing lived in Laclede; exhibits focus on Pershing's home, school and military life.

 Walt Disney Hometown Museum - After visiting this museum in Marceline, you'll appreciate the community's impact on the future animation pioneer.